Cachetas/bank_operations/README.md

 # bank_operations

-University work development of a program with Java to manage multiple bank accounts transferences.
-Using functions like lock() and unlock() we achieved the goal that was to keep consistent data in the accounts and the overall bank balance, dealing with multiple threads performing random transferences.
+University work Java program to manage multiple bank account transferences.
+Using functions like lock() and unlock() we were able to keep data, regarding the overall bank balance, consistent in all accounts and manage multiple threads, performing random transferences, at the same time.